Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

-ipsec invokes any of several utilities involved in controlling the
+ipsec invokes any of several utilities involved in controlling the IPsec

-IPsec encryption/authentication system, running the specified command
+encryption/authentication system, running the specified command with the

-also permits some centralized services.
+centralized services.

 ipsec --help lists the available commands.
 Most have their own manual